Martha Krebs

-Martha Krebs is a theoretical physicist who directed the Office of Science and Technology Policy for the United States Department of Energy from 1993 to 2000.
+Martha Krebs is a theoretical physicist who directed the Office of Science for the United States Department of Energy from 1993 to 2000.
 She later went on to be the founding director for the University of California, Los Angeles's California NanoSystems Institute.

 Early life and education

 Martha Krebs was born in Atlantic City, New Jersey.
 Krebs graduated summa cum laude at the Catholic University of America in 1966 with a bachelor's degree in physics.
 In 1975 she completed her PhD in theoretical physics, specializing in statistical mechanics at the same university.

 Krebs is part of the American Physical Society, the American Association for the Advancement of Science, and the Association for Women in Science.
 She is also a member of Phi Beta Kappa Society.

 Career

 Krebs served as a member on the House Committee on Science, from 1977 through 1983.
 She started as a professional staff member before later becoming the subcommittee staff director.
 She left the committee in 1983 to become an associate director of Planning and Development for the United States Department of Energy at the Lawrence Berkeley National Laboratory.
 While working at the lab Krebs's role was to plan research, oversee science education and handle outreach.